Authenticated encryption (XChacha20 + Poly1305)

-- It must not be reused.
-Ever.
-That would utterly destroy security, and allow the attacker to recover the key, then forge arbitrary messages.
+- It must never be reused.
+That would utterly destroy security, and allow the attacker to recover the key then forge messages.

 You cannot use the session key for this: it is secret and shared, but it is reused.
 If you use it, the attacker will recover it as soon as the second message is sent, and will break everything.

 You cannot use a random number: if you don't send it over the network, it won't be shared, and the recipient wont be able to check anything.
 If you do, it won't be secret, and the attacker will be able to forge messages.

 The only practical source for the authentication key is a chunk of the encryption stream used to encrypt the message.
 However, you must ensure you do not reuse that part of the stream to encrypt the message itself: the attacker could guess the stream by guessing the message, and forge away like a false-smith.

 To get this right, you need a session key, a unique nonce, and a